 Dr Bernard Tse

 Dr Tse has been a GP for over 15 years.
 He has a keen interest in all aspects of general practice and aims to provide holistic, family-based care for his patients.
 He has a special interest in internal medicine, acupuncture, paediatrics and geriatrics and provides services to several nursing homes.
 Dr Tse has been involved in the Australian Primary Preventative Care Collaboratives Program to improve outcomes for Type 2 Diabetes patients.
 He regularly participates in Antenatal Share Care, Geriatric, Mental Health and, Chronic Disease management programs, and has recently completed the Hepatitis B: Advanced Management in Primary Care course.
 He practices acupuncture weekly and is a member of the AMAC.
-He is also the Clinical Lead of Sydney Mindcare, a local mental health program at CESPHN.
+He is also the Clinical Lead of Sydney Mind Health, a local mental health program at CESPHN.
 Dr Tse has been a GP synergy supervisor for 5 years and enjoys training GPs of the future.
-Dr Tse is also a current Board member for the Australian Nursing Home Foundation.
+Dr Tse is also a current Board member for the Australian Nursing Home Foundation as well as an advisory for the Canterbury Hospital Clinical Council.
 He speaks fluent Cantonese and Mandarin.